 Established in 1976, the Wilderness Society has been at the frontline of the forest wars since the beginning.
 But over the last half decade they’ve changed tactics.
 Today, they seek to find common ground with the logging industry, and work to support forests together in a more effective way.

-Sydney Criminal Lawyers spoke with Warrick Jordan, the Wilderness Society’s national forest campaigner, about why the RFAs have failed and what this means for the future of native forests.
+Sydney Criminal Lawyers spoke with Warrick Jordan, a long time forest advocate, about why the RFAs have failed and what this means for the future of native forests.

 Firstly, what were Regional Forest Agreements designed to provide?
 And what have they provided?